How to Pull Shiny Usage Data from RStudio (Posit) Connect: API Setup Guide

 For a quick check, you can view the summarised usage in the past 30 days by going to the Info tab in the Settings of a deployed application.
 Just open the app from the main page of RStudio Connect, go to Settings in the upper-right corner and switch to the Info tab where you’ll find a ‘Past 30 days usage’ graph.
 However, this information will give you a very limited overview of how your user base grows.

-The good news is RStudio offers an API to help you pull out much more granular information on the app usage.
+The good news is that RStudio (Posit) offers an API to help you pull out much more granular information on app usage.
 Don’t worry if you aren’t an experienced developer or you’ve never used an API before.
 It’s really easy and I will show you how to do it in 4 simple steps.

 Looking to build REST API with R?
 Read Appsilon’s Beginner’s Guide to REST APIs with R and the plumber package